skmin-lab/unixmd/docs/source/objects/mqc/shxf.rst

 - **verbosity** *(integer)* - Default: *0*

-  Determines the verbosity of the output files and stream.
+  This argument determines the verbosity of the output files and stream.

   + **verbosity** :math:`\geq` *1*: Prints potential energy of all BO states.
   + **verbosity** :math:`\geq` *2*: Prints accumulated hopping probabilities and writes the NACVs (NACV\_\ :math:`i`\_\ :math:`j`), qauntum momentum (QMOM),